lqueryvg/ccigraph/README.md

 https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%20%20non_master_branch_build%20-%3E%20build%3B%0A%20%20build%20-%3E%20lint%3B%0A%20%20lint%20-%3E%20test%3B%0A%7D
 ```

-If using a terminal tool which recognises URL links,
+If you are using a terminal tool which supports URL links,
-you should be able to click the link to open it up in a browser tab.
+you can click the link to open a browser tab.

 For example `Cmd` click on the URL on Mac in iTerm2.